Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Gamma-ray production

 The 6.13~MeV $\gamma$-ray from the excited state of ${\rm ^{16}O}$ is clearly observed by both the HPGe and ${\rm LaBr_3(Ce)}$ detectors.
 This is expected to be produced by the $(n,n')$ inelastic scattering.
 The peak appears stronger in the spectra without the TOF cut, as shown in Figures~\ref{fig:hpgespectrum} and \ref{fig:labrspectrum_notof}, than with the TOF cut, as shown in the red spectrum in Figure~\ref{fig:labrspectrum_tof}.
 This may be due to large contributions from the lower energy neutrons.
-The 6.92~MeV and 7.12~MeV $\gamma$-rays are more probable above 6.5~MeV, which are emitted after the $(n,n')$ scattering, because these two are from one and two higher excited states than 6.13~MeV, respectively.
-Since there seen some contributions considered from the neutron-oxygen reaction above 6.5~MeV, these two components are considered in the spectrum fitting as explained later.
+The 6.92 and 7.12~MeV $\gamma$-rays, which are emitted after the $(n,n')$ scattering, are more probable above 6.5~MeV, because these two are from one and two higher excited states than 6.13~MeV, respectively.
+Since there are seen some contributions considered to be from the neutron-oxygen reaction above 6.5~MeV, these two components are considered in the spectrum fitting as explained later.

-A large bump around 5.8~MeV in the ${\rm LaBr_3(Ce)}$ spectrum with the on-timing cut (Figure~\ref{fig:labrspectrum_tof}) is hard to explain as only the Compton edge of the 6.13~MeV $\gamma$-ray peak.
+A large bump around 5.8~MeV in the ${\rm LaBr_3(Ce)}$ spectrum with the on-timing cut (Figure~\ref{fig:labrspectrum_tof}) is hard to explain by only the Compton edge of the 6.13~MeV $\gamma$-ray peak.
 It is instead thought to arise from the 6.32~MeV $\gamma$-ray from ${\rm ^{15}N}$.
 This peak is considered to come from the direct knock-out process, $(n,np)$, because the 6.32~MeV $\gamma$-ray emission is dominant when ${\rm ^{15}N}$ is created via $(n,np)$ according to Refs.~\cite{ejiri,leuschner}.
 This peak is not observed clearly in the spectra without the TOF cut in Figures~\ref{fig:hpgespectrum} and \ref{fig:labrspectrum_notof}, because contributions from other interactions by lower energy neutrons, which are likely to produce the 6.13~MeV $\gamma$-ray, may be dominant.
 There is a similar direct knock-out process $(n,2n)$; however, the 6.18~MeV $\gamma$-rays from the excited state after this process are not observed clearly in this experiment.
-This may be because neutrons are more likely to be paired with protons inside nuclei therefore the $(n,np)$ process is more probable to occur than the $(n,2n)$ process.
+This may be because neutrons are more likely to be paired with protons inside nuclei, therefore the $(n,np)$ process is more probable to occur than the $(n,2n)$ process.